catseye/Samovar/README.md

 Samovar
 =======

-*Work-in-progress.
+*Version 0.1.
 Subject to change in backwards-incompatible ways.*

 Samovar is a DSL for world-modeling using predicates rather than explicit objects.